VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 In order to make the necessary calls to retrieve the expected information from the HR Core system, a token needs to be requested.

-This token will give you access to a particular tenant in a specific application.
+This token will provide access to a particular tenant in a specific application.
 Hence, this step will require knowing the client-id, client-secret and tenant-id.

-In case of using he example Postman collection, it will be enough to edit the default variables to contain the actual values.
-See screenshot:
+In the case of using he example Postman collection, it will be enough to update the existing variables with the actual values, as displayed in the image below.